 Once you’re up and in some light, walk around for a few minutes.
-Your calves act as pumps to get blood circulating, carrying more oxygen to your brain to help get you feeling refreshed and ready for the day.
+Your calves act as pumps to get blood circulating, carrying more oxygen to your brain to help you start feeling refreshed and ready for the day.

 Insomniacs tend to be too inactive a couple of hours before bed, so doing some gentle exercise can help you burn energy and fall asleep easier.
 Stretching routines help many people.

 Do not take any naps the day after you've lost sleep.
-While they might make you feel more refreshed, they can be counterintuitive to helping you reset your sleep cycle.
+While they might make you feel refreshed, they can be counterintuitive to helping you reset your sleep cycle.
 When you feel sleepy, get up and do something.
 Instead, take a walk, make the bed, or do your errands.

 First, try to go to bed at about the same time every night.
 Be regular.
 Most people get hungry at 7 a.m., noon, and 6 p.m. because they've eaten at those times for years.
 Going to bed at about the same time every night can make sleep as regular as hunger.

 Second, go to bed later when you are having trouble sleeping.
 No naps!
 Make the time you spend in bed sleep time.
-This promotes good sleep hygiene: if you only use your bed to sleep rather than laying there awake all night, it’ll help your brain re-associate your bed with time to sleep.
+This promotes good sleep hygiene: if you only use your bed to sleep rather than lying awake all night, it’ll help your brain re-associate your bed with time to sleep.
 This can help carry you off to dreamland faster.

 For example, if you're only getting five hours of sleep a night during a period of insomnia, don't go to bed until five hours before your wake-up time.
 If you've been waking up at 7 a.m., don't go to bed until 2 a.m.
-Still experiencing some insomnia?
+Are you still experiencing some insomnia?
 Go to bed proportionately later.
 Then, as your time in bed becomes good sleep time, move your going-to-bed time back 15 to 30 minutes a night and do that for a week or so.